cakesoft-rajesh/FileProvider/README.md

 - root of your app's external storage area.
 The root path of this subdirectory is the same as the value returned by `Context.getExternalFilesDir()`.
 - root of your app's external cache area.
 The root path of this subdirectory is the same as the value returned by `Context.getExternalCacheDir()`.

-After generating a contentUri you can for example share the file with other Apps using [react-native-share](https://github.com/EstebanFuentealba/react-native-share), etc.

-**Caution: the current state of [react-native-share](https://github.com/EstebanFuentealba/react-native-share) doesn't allow to use contentUris other than from the Image Library.
-Use my fork (https://github.com/Artirigo/react-native-share.git#sharing-content-uris) instead until it will be merged in.**

 ## Getting started

 `$ npm install react-native-file-provider --save`